Daryl Maguire: ICAC investigation

 In July 2018, Maguire was drawn into an inquiry (Operation Dasha) by the NSW Independent Commission Against Corruption (ICAC) regarding possible corruption involving the former Canterbury Council, through his association with former councillor Michael Hawatt.
 It was alleged that Maguire had acted on behalf of a "mega big" Chinese client, asking for help in buying into development-approved projects, in return for a commission from the developer for both himself and Hawatt.
 As a consequence, Maguire resigned from the Liberal Party, and from his roles Parliamentary Secretary for the Centenary of ANZAC, Counter Terrorism, Corrections and Veterans.
 After initially refusing to resign from Parliament, he announced he would do so before its next sitting.
 Maguire tendered his resignation to the Speaker of the Legislative of Assembly on the afternoon of 3 August 2018.
 At the ensuing by-election held on 3 September, the Liberals lost almost half of their primary vote from 2015, allowing independent Joe McGirr to end the Liberals' 61-year hold on Wagga Wagga.

 The ICAC, during the course of Operation Dasha, intercepted a series of telephone calls that resulted in a separate inquiry (Operation Keppel) into the conduct of Maguire.
 Specifically, the ICAC sought to inquire whether, between 2012 and 2018, Maguire engaged in conduct that involved a breach of public trust by using his public office, involving his duties as a Member of Parliament, as a Parliamentary Secretary, and as Chair of the NSW Parliament Asia Pacific Friendship Group to improperly gain a benefit for himself and/or entities close to him.
 Appearing before the ICAC on 14 October 2020, Maguire admitted that he used his position as a Member of Parliament and as a Parliamentary Secretary to make money for himself and his associates.
 Appearing before the same ICAC inquiry, Gladys Berejiklian, then Premier of New South Wales, agreed that she had been in a "close personal relationship" with Maguire from 2015 until August 2020.
 The ICAC hearing heard that Maguire "complained to Ms Berejiklian about his struggle to get funding for several projects, including Wagga Wagga and Tumut hospitals" to which Berejiklian, then Maguire's partner, replied that she’d "fix it".
 Berejiklian later quit as Premier after the wiretaps exposed her failure to report his potential corrupt statements, as she was formally obligated breaching the Ministerial Code of Conduct included in the ICAC Act by failing to declare their "intimate personal relationship" to avoid a conflict of interest, and also failing to report his statements to ICAC.
 In June 2025, a magistrate found Maguire guilty of giving false or misleading evidence to the ICAC.
 On 20 August 2025, Maguire was sentenced to 10 months in prison for giving false evidence.
+On 26 March 2026, Maguire's conviction for giving misleading evidence to the ICAC was overturned on appeal in the district court.